When C++/Python/ROS Programs Encounter Segfaults Without Showing the Error Location: How to Quickly Locate the Bug?

 Python Programs

 When a Python program encounters a direct segfault, it’s likely due to an error in a C-written API.
-You can use Python’s built-in faulthandler
+You can use Python’s built-in faulthandler module to display the exact location of the error.

 Documentation: https://docs.python.org/3/library/faulthandler.html